-The college's traditional degree structure provides entrance to all of the college's majors.
 The school's accelerated bachelor's degree completion program, AdVantage, provides entrance to majors in Counseling for Christian Ministries, Leadership and Ethics, and Pastoral Leadership.

 The Associate of Arts in Ministry degree offers concentrations in Christian Educational Ministries, Church Ministries, and Hispanic Pastoral Ministries.